-SEMINAR 9: QUALITATIVE AND QUANTITATIVE RESEARCH METHODS [Monday, 11 March - Claudia]
+SEMINAR 9: QUALITATIVE AND QUANTITATIVE RESEARCH METHODS [Monday, 10 March]

-This seminar deals with the main differences between qualitative and quantitative research approaches, and what is the most appropriate approach to use given your research questions and objectives.
-We explore what it means to take a qualitative or a quantitative research perspective, and the nature of qualitative and quantitative research.
+This seminar explains the different qualitative and quantitative research approaches, and the most appropriate approach to use given the research questions and objectives.
 It also examines how to combine qualitative and quantitative research, highlighting the importance of mixing methods, through a process of triangulation.
+It then explains the nature and purpose of an interview and a survey.
+Finally, it examines how to identify your unit of analysis, the type of sampling considered most pertinent, and how many interviews and questionnaires are appropriate according to the field and topic of study.